omustafa1994/random-generator/README.md

 # random-postcode-generator

 ### Description
-This game is a remake of flappy bird using javascript and canvas.
-It consists of two pages, the first a main menu which when prompt will start up the main game.
-Here the user must press the space-bar and navigate through the pipes whilst avoiding them at all cost in order to achieve a high score.
-Can you reach a score of 10?
+This is a set of unit tests which test the validity of the random postcode generator.
+Five different unit tests have been set-up and pass using the rspec gem.
+The use of HTTParty is required to fetch the postcodes API,

 ### Languages used
-* Javascript
-* HTML
+* Ruby

 ### How to download
 1. Clone the Git repo
-2. Open the files and run index.html file
+2. Open the files and install and run rspec
+3. In addition, HTTParty gem needs to be installed
-3. You will now be able to play the game!
+4. You will now be able to run the tests using rspec!

-#### You can play the game here: https://omustafa1994.github.io/sparta-project-1/pages/main.html

-### Challenges
-1. Difficulty to center the image and canvas with overlap
-2. Issues with animation of bird on second page
-3. Issues with increased difficulty if more than two difficulties

-### Learning points
-1. I learned ways to get animation to work using the date.now method
-2. Note to self: next time animate using a sprite sheet

 ```
 gem 'httparty'
-gem 'json'
 gem 'rspec'
 ```

+### Challenges
+1. The only challenge so far was thinking of numerous tests to run against the array

+### Learning points
+1. I learned ways to get animation to work using the date.now method